cwcrystal8/AP-Physics-C-Final-Project/README.md

 Crystal Wang and Joshua Weiner

 ## What It Does
 Our project allows the user to build their own rollercoaster using horizontal tracks, curved tracks, loop-de-loops, and springs (to change the direction on the x-axis), then watch a small cart as it goes through the rollercoaster.
-The user can also view graphs of the kinetic energy, potential energy, etc. as the cart moves.
+The user can also view  a graph of the kinetic energy versus time as the cart moves.

 ## Instructions
 0. Download this repository and run `Rollercoaster.pde`.
 Press the "Play" button (triangle) in the upper-left of the window that opens.